xuyenvuong/pi4-pos-setup/docs/PoSWithdrawal.md

 1. Name: `ssh` (or whatever you like)
 1. Protocol: `TCP`
 1. Host Port: `2222` (or any other port you like)
-1. Gust port: `22`
+1. Guest port: `22`

 * The IP fields can be left empty.
 ![Port Forwarding](https://averagelinuxuser.com/assets/images/posts/2022-05-21-ssh-into-virtualbox/Virtualbox-port-forwarding.jpg)

-* Test SSH, you can use PuTTY to connect to VM by using `localhost` and port `2222`.
+* Test SSH: You can use PuTTY to connect to VM by using `localhost` and port `2222`.
 If it works then you are ready for the next part #3.

 ### Part 3 - Generate Offline Data